 Your child’s sensei (teacher) should be trained through the National Coaching Certification Program.
 This program trains coaches in various areas such as safety, skill development and teaching techniques.

 While observing the sensei during a session, you should be able to notice the following:

 Judo is a sport that can not be practiced and perfected without a partner.
+It must be practiced safely and with discipline to fully enjoy its benefits.
 For this reason, the values of our sport are expectect to become part of the participants’ behaviour both on and off the mat.
 The values are:

 Support your child in their effort to improve.
 Remember, there is a very thin line between supporting and pushing your child.

 Always respect the partners and opponents of your child.
 Without them, there is no progress, and judo is not possible.